 Jealousy is detrimental.
 It’s a travesty that our education systems preaches it to be almost otherwise.
 Since our education system is based on the logic of comparing achievement of one with another it in significant way harnesses it at every step of the way.
 When we see that someone is doing better than us – we first begin by being jealous of them and we do things to prove them otherwise.
 We cheat, use deceit and retort to almost anything without letting wisdom prevail.
 Jealousy may make us to do ultimate damage to our adversaries – once; but every moment we carry this jealousy in our mind – we are a living hell.

 There are those who argue about “virtues” of jealousy.
 “If not for jealousy we couldn’t see competition”, some argue.
 But to compete you don’t need to feel jealous – we could play a game with a toddler, loose and feeling nothing bad about it.
 On the contrary, we feel happy for it in some way enables the sense of accomplishment in that infant.

 What’s the point of feeding jealousy to our minds – even in business?
 If someone is more profitable – let’s have the graciousness to appreciate them and wish them luck.
 Let’s learn from them instead of rubbishing them outright.
 Without jealousy, we are only peaceful.
 With peace, we also get clarity.
-Through clarity we see our true objectives and use our resources to achieve just that.
-Through peace success is then not just a result or some destination but the very journey.
-With such journey – what’s is hard to achieve?
+Through clarity, we see our true objectives and use our resources to achieve just that.
+Through peace, success is then not just a result or some destination but the very journey.
+With such a journey – what’s is hard to achieve?